 Valentine's Day is the second-most popular day to dine out in America, second only to Mother's Day.
-And although 2021 looks different, with takeout, delivery, and bundled-up outdoor dining being the best and safest ways to celebrate, there are still many creative ways to provide a Valentine's experience with great food and hospitality.
+And although 2022 still looks different than normal years — with takeout, delivery, and bundled-up outdoor dining being the safest ways to celebrate — there are still many creative ways to provide a Valentine's experience with great food and hospitality.

 For many couples, families, and friend groups celebrating Valentine's, a special meal is the best gift.
 To capture a piece of the millions of dollars set to be spent in restaurants this Valentine's Day, try one of these unique approaches to make your restaurant stand out — even in this non-traditional year — with great marketing, menu ideas, and special offers and promotions.